simple-crypto/simple-website/vision.md

 solutions than more time-constrained certifications.

 * <strong><em>Developing and preserving the integrity of open source security technologies</em></strong>.
-For this purpose, we aim to provide an infrastructure for open source cryptographic hardware and software developments and to maintain a team of expert developers with minimum operational cost.
+For this purpose, we provide an infrastructure for open source cryptographic hardware and software developments and maintain a team of expert developers with minimum operational cost.

 * <strong><em>Encouraging public audits</em></strong>.
 Following an established practice in cryptography and security research, we aim to combine all the solutions we implement with challenges based on public data sets and to reward the